IsaacHair/map25.2/readme.txt

+WARNING: This repo may or may not contain all the details necessary for anyone besides myself to understand what is going on.
+It mostly served as a place to store files and write down my thoughts.
+I will write proper documentation at a later date regarding programs and innovations that I want to share.

+**View readme's within the folders for more detailed descriptions of the programs.
+They should explain how various programs are written and what their functions are.

 **The readme.txt's in this repo will also act as changelog.txt's so that everything is visible easily**

-**The readme.txt's are fully updated, while comments within the code MIGHT BE DEPRECATED OR UNTRUE, so beware**
+**The readme.txt's are fully updated (hopefully), while comments within the code MIGHT BE DEPRECATED OR UNTRUE, so beware**

 map25.2 assembly: